ronKzl/TabCoral/Readme.md

 - [x] User is able to switch between working profiles
 - [x] User is able to restore profiles to browser
 - [x] User is able to rename a profile
-- [ ] QOL updates to profiles and extension usability workflow & bugfixes <--- WIP
+- [x] QOL updates to profiles and extension usability workflow & bugfixes
-- [ ] Styling
+- [ ] Styling  <--- WIP

 ## Post MVP
 - [ ] Cross Browser Sync